panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 * Updating a reference *doesn't trigger a component re-rendering*.

-Basically, this is how simple the `useRef()` references are.
+Now, let's see how `useRef()` works in practice.

 ### 1.1 Use case: logging button clicks

-Let's see how to use `useRef()` in a component `LogButtonClicks`.
-The reference is used to stored the number of clicks on a button.
+The component `LogButtonClicks` uses a reference to store the number of clicks on a button:

-Here's a possible implementation of `LogButtonClicks` using `useRef()` hook:

 ```jsx
 import { useRef } from 'react';